drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	results of computations resonably quickly.
 While the A100s are specifally designed to be run in datacenters or supercomputers which dont necessarily demand the ease of acces of data being processed by the GPU.
-This leads us to the fast compute which we see on the A100s being around as fast as the RTX 3090 but they dont scale as well in comparison with core count and clock frequency since our algorithm doesnt massivly rely on passing massive amounts of data bewteen the host and device.
+This leads us to the fast compute which we see on the A100s being around as fast as the RTX 3090 but they dont scale as well in comparison with core count and clock frequency since our algorithm doesnt massively rely on passing massive amounts of data bewteen the host and device.